nguyen-josh/Monte-Carlo-GBM/README.md

 probability that a portfolio survives through a target age, along with nominal and inflation-adjusted percentile bands.
 The original, simpler version I built in R/Shiny based on a for loop was converted to Python and improved to a vectorized Markov model.
 Both are included in the GitHub repository for reference.

-> **Disclaimer:** This project makes simplifying assumptions and should not be utilized to make real investment or retirement decisions.
+> **Disclaimer:** This project makes simplifying assumptions and should not be used to make real investment or retirement decisions.

 https://github.com/user-attachments/assets/fe82af98-7acd-4928-b02c-3a6508a78fe0